 If you are planning a home office setup, you will have to put up everything from scratch.
-From dealing with the essential office accessories to office furniture, and from buying the best office gadgets to dealing with the wiring of different types of computer monitor connections for the PC, you have to do everything on your own.
+From dealing with the essential office accessories to office furniture, and from buying the best office gadgets to dealing with the wiring of different computer monitor connection types for the PC, you have to do everything on your own.

 This means knowing the types of monitor cables for PC, and their functionality is vital for you.
 It is understandable if you are not tech-savvy and have limited knowledge regarding these connections.
 So, you don't need to worry about that.

-The good part is that we have discussed all the different types of monitor connections in this article to help you out.
+The good part is that we have discussed all the different monitor connector types in this article to help you out.
 Going through this article, you will find some of the most common ones like HDMI, DisplayPort, and USB-C and the older options like VGA and DVI to have a holistic understanding.
 So, let's begin with the details of the most common one, i.e. HDMI.

 Different Types of Monitor Connections